microsoftgraph/microsoft-graph-explorer/README.md

 Next, you need to run Graph Explorer on your development computer to verify that the samples are working as you expect.
 Go to [Running the explorer locally]( https://github.com/microsoftgraph/microsoft-graph-explorer#running-the-explorer-locally) to learn how to run Graph Explorer.
 Confirm that your samples work as expected with a signed in user account.

-We now need to confirm that your samples will work correct against the demo tenant used when the user is not logged in.
+We now need to confirm that your samples will work against the demo tenant used when the user is not logged in.
 Run `npm test` to test all of the **GET** queries against the demo tenant.

 Now that you have a working sample query, build the Graph Explorer so that your changes are available to be staged.
 Run `npm run build:prod`.